 Don't Sit This One Out

-2018 is definitely going to be an exciting year in the legal marijuana space.
+The year 2018 will definitely be an exciting year in the legal marijuana space.

 The bottom line is that we're about to witness the end of marijuana prohibition in North America.
 At this point, only a fool would ignore this opportunity to make a boatload of cash.

 Before we part, we'd like to extend a sincere thank-you for joining us here at Wealth Daily.
 We look forward to providing you with valuable investment research and commentary over the course of your subscription.
 Our core philosophy is that the more you know, the better you'll be able to take advantage of that knowledge and expand your wealth.
-We'll continue to share our insights on how you can boost your portfolio with flexible and safe investments that will help you break free of the traditional trading advantages, traps, and pitfalls financial institutions use to siphon off your wealth.
+We'll continue sharing our insights on how you could boost your portfolio with flexible and safe investments that will help you break free of the traditional trading advantages, traps, and pitfalls financial institutions use to siphon your wealth.

 Wealth Daily Research Team